JetBrains/amper/docs/Documentation.md

 |  |-module.yaml
 ```

-This file will be consumed automatically in both standalone and Gradle-based Amper projects.
+This file will be found and consumed automatically.

 #### Configuring Kotlin Symbol Processing (KSP)